 Of course, the benefit of a neobank is that the software is usually top-tier.
 These banks often have high-performing, innovative mobile platforms.
 Plus, they almost always include the same benefits as online banks, with lower fees and higher interest rates.

 On the other hand, traditional banks may seem a lot more familiar.
-Traditional banks still have online banking, but they also usually offer a wider array of services and in-person locations.
+Traditional banks still have online banking but usually offer a wider array of services and in-person locations.

 Transaction Limits

-Another important consideration is if your bank limits the number of transactions you can process each day or month.
+Another important consideration is whether your bank limits the number of transactions you can process daily or monthly.

 Some smaller online-only accounts will limit the amount of money you can take out from the ATM, deposit via check, or send via ACH.
 Larger banks typically don’t have as many transaction limits.

-If your business frequently processes ACH, cash, or check transactions of $1,000 or more, make sure to verify that your bank will be able to keep pace.
+If your business frequently processes ACH, cash, or check transactions of $1,000 or more, verify that your bank will be able to keep pace.

 Scalability